List of ambassadors of Mexico to Peru

 The ambassador of Mexico to Peru is the highest ranking diplomatic representative of the United Mexican States to the Republic of Peru.
 The ambassador services the Mexican embassy, located at the district of San Isidro, in Lima.
+In 2025, the embassy was reduced to an interests sections due to Peru breaking diplomatic relations with Mexico.

 Background

 Historically, both nations were host to great indigenous cultures; the Aztecs and Mayas in Mexico and the Incas in Peru.
 During colonization, both nations were part of the Spanish Empire until the early 19th century.
 Mexico was part of Viceroyalty of New Spain while Peru was part of the Viceroyalty of Peru.

 Diplomatic relations between Mexico and Peru were established on March 3, 1823 (but informally date back to October 6, 1821).
 On the same date, the first Peruvian ambassador to Mexico presented his credentials to Emperor Agustín de Itúrbide.
 This was two years after Peru gained its independence from Spain.
 In October 1892, Mexico opened its first consulate in Lima followed by the opening of an embassy on 14 June 1937.
 Peru inaugurated an embassy on January 17, 1966.

 Relations between both countries have historically been continuous and amicable, with few exceptions.
 In 1932, a letter written by Víctor Raúl Haya de la Torre (at the time exiled in Mexico) was published in the Peruvian press, having been delivered to Lima via a Mexican diplomatic pouch.
 The event caused Peru to freeze its relations with Mexico, only reestablishing them on May 23 of the following year with the mediation of Spain.
 Following the souring of relations due to Mexico's role in the 2022 political crisis in Peru, relations were not severed despite the designation of Mexican ambassador to Peru, Pablo Monroy Conesa, as a persona non grata as well as the declaration of an ultimatum for him to leave the country.
 During this period, First Lady Lilia Paredes and her two children were granted diplomatic asylum, staying at the embassy's residence in Coronel Portillo Avenue prior to their departure.

 In 2025, relations were severed by Peru after Mexico granted the asylum request of former Prime Minister Betssy Chávez on November 3, giving chargé d'affaires Karla Tatiana Ornelas Loera an ultimatum to leave the country.
 In the meantime, security was tightened at the chancery in Jorge Basadre Avenue, as well as the residence, where Chávez would be staying.